dkjm/mfac/README.md

 ### API
 #### Postgres
-Start postgres service on your machine and create db called "mfac_dev" If you have postgres commands in your $PATH, you can simply do `createdb mfac_dev`
+Start postgres service on your machine and create db called "mfac_dev".
+If you have postgres commands in your $PATH, you can simply do `createdb mfac_dev`

 #### Start virtual environment for python
 You need to create a virtual environment inside of api folder.
 You should use a python interpreter >= 3.5.1.
 Tested only with Python 3.5.1, but should work for everything newer.